 Sophie has been described as having a fine character and a loving heart; of being refined, gentle, sincerely religious, affectionate and devoted.
 She did not enjoy good health and suffered from frequent neuralgic headaches that led her to prefer a quiet family life at her modest yet elegant home, Jolimont in Melbourne, in preference to travelling with her husband around the District of Port Phillip where they came to live in 1839.
-In Melbourne Sophie had a small circle of friends who consisted largely of the wives of clergymen and professional men, many with squatting interests.
+In Melbourne Sophie had a small circle of friends who consisted largely of the wives of clergymen and professional men, many with pastoral interests.
+She was quietly involved in philanthropic activities and was patron of the Melbourne Ladies’ Benevolent Society.
 For a few years in the middle 1840s she spent the hot summer months at Shortland’s Bluff, later renamed Queenscliff.

 Four children were born of the marriage: Agnes in April 1837 in Neuchâtel, followed by three siblings born in Melbourne, namely Eleanora in March 1842, Cécile in June 1843 and Charles Albert in December 1845.
 Education of the children was of constant concern to Sophie, and eventually Agnes, aged eight, was sent home to the extended family in Switzerland to be educated.
 Letters written to Agnes over the following years are a valuable source of information about the La Trobes’ family life at that time.